collinticer/Flixr/PlaylistDB.md

 # Listing of playlists

+This is now maintained in the channel listing from the app, so this file will no longer be updated.
+The new location is the playlist.json file.

 Here are just some playlists that have been created to be used with the Firefox plugin - [Flixr download](/download.xpi).
 Enjoy! :)